quicken/aws-static-hosting/jwt-auth-gateway/README.md

 ## 🚀 Overview

-**JWT Authentication Gateway** is a production-ready Lambda@Edge function that transforms AWS CloudFront into a secure hosting platform for multiple single-page applications (SPAs).
+**JWT Authentication Gateway** is a near production-ready Lambda@Edge function that transforms AWS CloudFront into a secure hosting platform for multiple single-page applications (SPAs).
 Built for enterprises requiring cost-effective, scalable authentication without sacrificing performance or security.

+👉 As per always do your own due diligence and look at the code to make sure it works like YOU need it to.

 ### Key Value Propositions

-✅ **Zero Infrastructure Overhead** - Serverless authentication at the edge ✅ **Enterprise Security** - Industry-standard JWT validation with cryptographic verification ✅ **Cost Optimisation** - Pay-per-request pricing with CloudFront's global CDN performance ✅ **Multi-Tenant Ready** - Host unlimited SPAs under a single distribution ✅ **Developer Experience** - Seamless integration with modern React applications
+- ✅ **Zero Infrastructure Overhead** - Serverless authentication at the edge
+- ✅ **Enterprise Security** - Industry-standard JWT validation with cryptographic verification
+- ✅ **Cost Optimisation** - Pay-per-request pricing with CloudFront's global CDN performance
+- ✅ **Multi-Tenant Ready** - Host unlimited SPAs under a single distribution
+- ✅ **Developer Experience** - Seamless integration with modern React applications

 ## 🎯 Problem Statement